soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-SpecialItemType.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-As you run into items that need to be classified for Milestone purposes in waysthat we cannot infer via Babel or Bonbobo-sourced data, add a new classificationhere and use a string constant to represent it in the local item config file.
-NOTE: This is not all of the item types available, and some of these are holdovers from Destiny 1 that may ormay not still exist.
+As you run into items that need to be classified for Milestone purposes in ways that we cannot infer via Babel or Bonbobo-sourced data, add a new classification here and use a string constant to represent it in the local item config file.
+NOTE: This is not all of the item types available, and some of these are holdovers from Destiny 1 that may or may not still exist.

 ## Schema
 * **Schema Type:** Enum